Dziga Vertov

 In the 2012 Sight & Sound poll, critics voted Vertov's Man with a Movie Camera (1929) the eighth-greatest film ever made.

 Vertov's younger brothers Boris Kaufman and Mikhail Kaufman were also noted filmmakers, as was his wife, Yelizaveta Svilova.
+He worked with Boris Kaufman and cinematographer Mikhail Kaufman on his most famous film Man with a Movie Camera.

 Biography

 Early years

 Vertov was born David Abelevich Kaufman into a Jewish family in Białystok, Poland, then a part of the Russian Empire.
 He Russified his Jewish name and patronymic, David Abelevich, to Denis Arkadievich at some point after 1918.
 Vertov studied music at Białystok Conservatory until his family fled from the invading German Army to Moscow in 1915.
 The Kaufmans soon settled in Petrograd, where Vertov began writing poetry, science fiction, and satire.
 In 1916–1917 Vertov was studying medicine at the Psychoneurological Institute in Saint Petersburg and experimenting with "sound collages" in his free time.
 He eventually adopted the name "Dziga Vertov", which translates loosely from Ukrainian as 'spinning top'.